Snocross: Canada

 The Canadian Snowcross Racing Association (CSRA) hosts 5.5 (five full weekends plus one one-day event) regional & regional plus one additional national-only points-paying events across Ontario and Quebec.
 Owned by veteran promoter Ken Avann, the CSRA is Canada's national tour.
 Despite being an ISR (the rules body) affiliate, CSRA technical rules differ for various classes, making competition between series' on either side of the border challenging for riders and crew.

 The Quebec-based SCMX series normally sanctions eight events across Quebec.

 The Ultimate Canadian Motorsports Association (UCMA) previously known as the North West Racing Association (NWRA) hosts 8 to 10 events in Central and Western Canada, with races held in the provinces of Alberta, Saskatchewan, Manitoba and north-west Ontario.

 Europe

 The sport is popular in the Nordic countries, especially in Sweden and Finland, yet its popularity is also growing in former Soviet Republics as well as Iceland and the Alps.
-There have been several manufacturers in earlier years, but Lynx -a subdivision of the Canadian company BRP, is the only producer left besides the big four; Yamaha, Polaris, Arctic Cat and Ski-Doo (also made by BRP).
+There have been several manufacturers in earlier years, but Lynx - a subdivision of the Canadian company BRP, is the only producer left besides the big four; Yamaha, Polaris, Arctic Cat and Ski-Doo (also a BRP marque).

 Racing is competed in several classes, but the most competitive ones are the Pro Stock and the Pro Open.
-Both are for a maximum of 600 cm³ and for adults at least 16 years old.
+Both are for a maximum of 600 cm3 and for adults at least 16 years old.